0xvoidmain/relax-ql/README.md

 ```

 # Example 2
-Bellow is a simple query.
+The code above is a simple query.
 And now, we will do with a more complex query.
 We will get 10 reviews from database and each review contain information of reviewer.

 With mongoosejs:
 ```javascript